 |Damage||Decreased computer performance, browser tracking - privacy issues, possible additional malware infections.|

 PUAs typically have a legitimate appearance.
-They tempt users into downloading/installing them with offers of "useful" and "beneficial" features.
-However, these apps rarely work as advertised.
-The only goal of all PUAs is to generate revenue for their developers; to users they are worthless.
-Instead of delivering on any promises, they redirect to untrustworthy and malicious sites, deliver intrusive adverts and track private data.
+They tempt users into downloading/installing them with offers of "useful" and "beneficial" features, however, these apps rarely work as advertised.
+The only purpose of all PUAs is to generate revenue for the developers, whilst regular users receive no value.
+Rather than delivering any useful features, they redirect to untrustworthy and malicious sites, deliver intrusive ads, and track private data.

 How did adware install on my computer?

-Usually, PUAs are downloaded/installed together with other programs.
-This deceptive marketing tactic of packing ordinary software with unwanted or malicious content is called "bundling".
-By rushing through the download/installation processes (e.g. by ignoring terms, skipping steps, using pre-set options, etc.) - users endanger their devices with potential system infiltrations and infections.
-These apps can also be downloaded/installed without user permission.
-When clicked, intrusive ads can execute scripts, designed for this purpose.
+PUAs are usually downloaded/installed together with other programs.
+This deceptive marketing tactic of packing normal software with unwanted or malicious content is called "bundling".
+By rushing through the download/installation processes (e.g. ignoring terms, skipping steps, using pre-set options, etc.), users endanger their devices with potential system infiltration and infections.
+These apps can also be downloaded/installed without users' permission.
+When clicked, intrusive ads can execute scripts designed for this purpose.

-Users are encouraged to always research content, before downloading/installing it.
-It is recommended to only use official and verified download sources.
-Download channels like Peer-to-Peer sharing networks (BitTorrent, eMule, Gnutella, etc.), free file-hosting websites and other third party downloaders are considered to be untrustworthy; therefore, advised against use.
-When downloading/installing, it is important to read terms, study available options, use the "Custom/Advanced" settings and opt-put from additional apps, tools, functions, etc. Intrusive advertisements look legitimate and harmless, however they redirect to unreliable pages (e.g. pornography, adult-dating, gambling and others).
-Should users experience adverts/redirects of this type, they are urged to inspect the system and immediately remove all suspicious applications and/or browser extensions plug-ins.
-If your computer is already infected with rogue applications, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.
+Research all content, before downloading/installing.
+Use only official and verified download sources.
+Download channels such as Peer-to-Peer sharing networks (BitTorrent, eMule, Gnutella, etc.), free file-hosting websites and other third party downloaders are classed as untrustworthy and should be avoided.
+When downloading/installing, read the terms, study available options, use the "Custom/Advanced" settings, and opt-out of any additional apps, tools, functions, etc. Intrusive advertisements often seem legitimate and harmless, however, they can redirect to dubious pages (e.g. pornography, adult-dating, gambling and others).
+If you experience ads/redirects of this type, inspect the system and immediately remove all suspicious applications and/or browser extensions plug-ins.
+If your computer is already infected with rogue applications, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.